Victoria's Top 20 Must Try Dishes + Drinks

 So this is not so much a dish or a drink but a grocery item made by a local grocery store that is so popular among the locals they have their own bumper stickers and tote bags.
 Inspired by a Peruvian sauce to go with their rotisserie chicken, this green sauce is creamy, spicy, and frankly a secret as they don’t tell you everything that is in it.
 So popular it has imitators at other grocery stores!

-9. John's Place - Eggs Benedict
+9. John's Place - The Catch 22

 Victoria is the Brunch Capital of Canda – and this place is the grandfather of scene slinging eggs since 1984.
 They are famous for their generous portions, perfectly poached eggs, and house-made hollandaise sauce that’s rich, creamy, and tangy.
 Combined with the cozy, retro diner vibe and consistently friendly service, their eggs Benedicts have become a beloved staple in Victoria’s breakfast scene.